0of/Axo/README.md

 # Axo
-open source repo based documentation browser
+Axo is an open source repository hosted on Github Bitbucket documentation browser.